 The dmcrypt key is retrieved from the monitor using a different keyring

 for each OSD.
 It is stored in a small partition called the lockbox.
 At

 boot time the lockbox is mounted

 and used when the $uuid partition is detected by udev to map it with

 The OSDs that were prepared prior to the lockbox implementation are

 supported by looking up the key found in /etc/ceph/dmcrypt-keys before

 Signed-off-by: Loic Dachary <firstname.lastname@example.org>

-#2 Updated by Loic Dachary about 3 years ago
+#2 Updated by Loic Dachary over 3 years ago

 osd dm-crypt key management scheme